Testing for the coronavirus and communicating the results

 What else do we use your personal data for?

-It is important that we know how many infections there are in the Netherlands and how many tests have been done.
+It is important that we know how many infections there were in the Netherlands and how many tests have been done.
 We use your data to find this out, but in a general, anonymous way.
 This means that we don’t see any of your personal data in the information.
-Your data might also be used for scientific research.
+Researchers might also use your data for scientific research.
 This is also done anonymously, and it follows the rules that apply to scientific research.

 When do we send your data to other organisations?

 In some situations we send data related to you to other organisations.
 Can people find out from this data that it is linked to you?
 Then we will only send it if you have given your permission.
-Or if the law says that we have to.
+Or if we are required by law to send the data.

 What personal data do we use?